cognitedata/cognite-sdk-js/CONTRIBUTING.md

 version bump of the upstream packages you have to ensure that manually.
 This can be done in two ways, run `lerna version major` or do a inconsequential change to the top level packages.
 If you do _any_ change to the top packages (including the smallest white space cleanup), it will all be covered by the `BREAKING CHANGE: msg` commit, leading them to all get a major version bump.
+This behavor also make deterministic by using `[bump-version]` keyword in the CI process.

 - For extra details in the changelog, you can specify a scope like so: `feat(assets): `.
 - For other changes there are types without version bumping semantics: